frantastic7/gpthings/README.md

 1. Stock evaluation (Not financial advice, not GPT-4 yet, decision making capabilities limited)
 2. Elvish translation (Sindarin - WIP)
 3. Whisper+GTP3 powered video summary script + AI voiceover
+4. Latextech - generate and compile latex notes in seconds
 !
 Please use "pip install -r requirements.txt" to get all the needed libraries !
 You can find some of these scripts implemented as Discord bots over on https://github.com/frantastic7/discordbots